Thai Red Curry Recipe (Vegetarian)

 overhead shot of thai red curry filled in a cream bowl with spoon inside on a black marble table

-Possible Substitutes for Thai ingredients
+Possible Substitutes For Thai ingredients

 While it is suggested that you use all of the authentic Thai ingredients in the recipe, I understand that sometimes you may not have access to everything.
-Living in Goa and making this recipe was my first hand experience with not being able to purchase some of my favorite Thai ingredients.

 These are the substitutes I recommend, but please note that the flavors of the Thai red curry will be affected.
 While the resulting curry will still taste delicious, it will not be authentic.